buymeasoda/soda-theme/README.md

 To configure Sublime Text 2 to use the theme:

-* For Sublime Text 2 (Build 2174) and later - Open your User Settings Preferences file `Sublime Text 2 -> Preferences -> Settings - User`.
-For earlier builds - Open your User Global Settings Preferences file `Sublime Text 2 -> Preferences -> Global Settings - User`
+* Open your User Settings Preferences file `Sublime Text 2 -> Preferences -> Settings - User`
 * Add (or update) your theme entry to be `"theme": "Soda Light.sublime-theme"` or `"theme": "Soda Dark.sublime-theme"`

 ### Example User Settings